NoxMoon/predict-future-sales/README.md

 # Predict future sales

 This is the final project for [coursera online course: "How to Win a Data Science Competition: Learn from Top Kagglers"](https://www.coursera.org/learn/competitive-data-science/).
-It is also a public challenge on [Kaggle platform](https://www.kaggle.com/c/competitive-data-science-predict-future-sales).
+It is also a public challenge on the [Kaggle](https://www.kaggle.com/c/competitive-data-science-predict-future-sales) platform.

 ### Goal